In project management, time tracking refers to keeping track of the amount of time team members spend doing all or part

-- Determine resource allocation
+Determine resource allocation

 	How time tracking in project management software helps you

 	It works best when your project management tool has a time-tracking feature.
 It creates transparency in the project delivery process and makes it easy to look and capture the necessary data at a glance.
 Some of the benefits of having a time tracking feature right in your project management tool include:

 	1. Easy to track payments

-If your team depends significantly on hourly workers to get some of your work done, it may be tricky keeping track of their compensation.
+	If your team depends significantly on hourly workers to get some of your work done, it may be tricky to keep track of their compensation.
 But, with a time tracking tool, you’ll be able to track how long your team members spend on the job so it’s easy to determine their compensation.

 	2. Smarter resource allocation